olcf/olcf-user-docs/software/containers_on_frontier.rst

 ^^^^^^^^^^^^^^^^
 To see how one might use these containers and modules we have an example of building and running lammps.
 You can find examples for cpu and gpu lammps runs `here <https://github.com/olcf/olcf_containers_examples/tree/main/frontier/containers_on_frontier_docs/apptainer_wrappers_lammps>`_.
-Clone the git repo on any ``x86_64`` machine, navigate to the correct folder and run:
+Clone the git repo onto Frontier (or any ``x86_64`` machine), navigate to the correct folder and run:

 .. code-block::

     apptainer build lammps.sif lammps.def

-After the image is built transfer it to Frontier and run it by submitting the ``submit.slurm`` batch script that accompanies it.
+After the image is built, transfer it to Frontier if it's on another machine, and run it by submitting the ``submit.slurm`` batch script that accompanies it.

 Some Restrictions and Tips
 --------------------------